Alon Kaplan, Advocate & Notary

 About Alon Kaplan, Advocate & Notary

-Alon’s main area of expertise is trusts and, in this framework, he specializes in counseling Israelis and foreign residents on matters concerning trust establishment and management, and wills and inheritance planning, including tax aspects.
+Alon’s main area of expertise is trusts and, in this framework, he specializes in counseling Israelis and foreign residents on matters concerning trust establishment and management, and wills and succession planning, including tax aspects.
 In addition, the firm advises family with diverse family businesses.
 Such counsel also includes asset protection and family wealth preservation.
 One of the greatest advantages of trusts is their flexibility.
 Thus, the beneficiaries may be changed during the trust’s life cycle (by a certain legal technique) and mechanisms for replacing the trustee and the beneficiaries in case of demise or loss of legal capacity, without requiring guardianship, inheritance or will enforcement proceedings.
 According to the Israeli Law, trusts may be founded during one’s lifetime, and they come into effect upon the assignment of the assets to the trustee.
 In the case of a will, the trust begins to operate after the will probate order is issued and the assets are transferred to the trustee by power of its provisions.
 The trust is a recognized and efficient legal structure for holding and managing family wealth and transferring assets to the next generation: In recent years, the utilization of trusts as a legitimate tool for family wealth planning is increasing, mainly due to the 2000 Israel Tax Reform and the switch from territorial taxation to personal taxation.
-The trust can serve various purposes, such as: intergenerational transfer, care for a person in need, protection of assets from creditors and bankruptcy, and protection of assets in case of divorce or demise.
+The trust can serve various purposes, such as: intergenerational transfer of assets or family business, care for a person in need, protection of assets from creditors and bankruptcy, and protection of assets in case of divorce or demise.
 In addition, trusts are efficient tools for public benefits and charities, as is also customary in many western countries.

 The Company for Holding the Trust’s Assets